deconstructionalism/vimeo-enhanced-360-player/README.md

 - Show responsive videos as full width
 - Allow background 360 videos to be interacted with via keyboard and mouse, functionality not available out of the box from the Vimeo SDK
+- Handle mobile fallback videos for 360 videos (mobile browsers do not currently support 360 videos)
+- Show a loading image while the video is loading

 ## Installation